 It’s more than look and make/model…

-It’s nearly impossible to look at the catalytic converter and figure out what the prices are just by the appearance of it.
-Some people think that size matters, while other people think that what is important is the make or model that it is off of.
-While all of these things are important, what matters the most is the average refining of catalytic converters which generally is done over time by larger catalytic converter buyers.
-These buyers will take multiple cats that are the same either by appearance or serial number and sample them individually to be able to refine them and know how much precious metal is in each one.
+It’s nearly impossible to look at the catalytic converter and determine the prices just by its appearance.
+Some people think that size matters, while others think that what is important is the make or model that it is off of.
+While all of these things are important, what matters the most is the average refining of catalytic converters, which generally is done over time by larger catalytic converter buyers.
+These buyers will take multiple cats that are identical by appearance or serial number and sample them individually to refine them and know how much precious metal is in each.

 Less Than An Ounce in Cats…

-While many people think that the catalytic converters have multiple ounces of material inside each of them, they generally have a very small percentage of an ounce inside.
-So in order to make more money on cats, companies refine them or sell them to a buyer that has the ability to refine them directly and obtain proper material recovery from so many different catalytic converters.
+While many think that the catalytic converters have multiple ounces of material inside each, they generally have a very small percentage of an ounce inside.
+So to make more money on cats, companies refine them or sell them to a buyer that has the ability to refine them directly and obtain proper material recovery from so many different catalytic converters.

 Why Size Doesn’t Matter

-Many people think that the size of the physical catalytic converter matters the most when it comes to pricing.
+Many people think that the size of the physical catalytic converter matters the most regarding pricing.
 This is a large myth.
-Some catalytic converters, such as one that comes off of a Toyota Prius are sometimes worth 10 times the amount of money, compared to a cat that is physically larger.
-The reason the Toyota Prius cat is more valuable is because of the concentration of precious metals found inside for the purpose of cleaner emissions as a hybrid vehicle.
+Some catalytic converters, such as one that comes off of a Toyota Prius, are sometimes worth 10 times the amount of money compared to a cat that is physically larger.
+The Toyota Prius cat is more valuable because of the concentration of precious metals found inside for cleaner emissions as a hybrid vehicle.

-You could take another example of a catalytic converter called a torpedo catalytic converter.
+You could take another example of a catalytic converter called a torpedo converter.
 These are generally found on Ford vehicles that are larger such as vans.
-These are large torpedo-shaped catalytic converters and inside they have multiple biscuits (small sections of honeycomb) ranging from one up to four total biscuits per cat.
-These catalytic converters while they look the same with the shields on them could have a large yield differentiation where we have seen some cats sold for $150 and other cats sold for over $1,000 depending on where the precious market ranges are.
-Speaking of precious market ranges let’s talk about where some of the prices come from and teach you about the different metals inside.
+These are large torpedo-shaped catalytic converters, and inside, they have multiple biscuits (small sections of honeycomb) ranging from one up to four total biscuits per cat.
+While these catalytic converters look the same with the shields on them, they could have a large yield differentiation where we have seen some cats sold for $150 and others for over $1,000, depending on where the precious market ranges are.
+Speaking of precious market ranges, let’s talk about where some of the prices come from and teach you about the different metals inside.

 Precious Metal Prices & Scrap Prices

-When it comes to checking general scrap prices online, you probably will turn to the iScrap App or your local scrap yard to learn what those prices are.
-When it comes to precious metals and tracking their prices online, it’s not as easy because it’s the trading prices.
-When you see the trading prices for precious metals, it’s good way to have an indicator for where prices are trending but not the actual prices of cats.
+When checking general scrap prices online, you will probably turn to the iScrap App or your local scrap yard to learn what those prices are.
+Regarding precious metals and tracking their prices online, it’s not as easy as trading prices.
+When you see the trading prices for precious metals, it’s a good indicator of where prices are trending but not the actual prices of cats.
 If you track all 3 precious metals in the market, it will be a good indicator of where the overall catalytic converter prices are going.